rienst/style-on-scroll/README.md

 # Style on scroll
-Appies '.scrolled' class when the page is scrolled.
+Applies '.scrolled' class when the page is scrolled.

 ## Example usage
 ```html